beradeep/CollegeSearch/README.md

 ## Features ✨
 - [x] Free to use, no login, no sign up required. 🆓
 - [x] All kinds of filters, sorts to play with and decide your ideal college. 🏫
-- [x] Takes into consideration, all the criteria & resevations- rank, sex, caste etc. 🚀
+- [x] Takes into consideration, all the criteria & reservations- rank, sex, caste etc. 🚀
 - [x] Get cutoffs for any branch in any IIT, NIT or GFTI individually. 📄
 - [x] Dark and light modes. 🌓
 - [x] Single activity design.